erinvdoyle/sweetiverse/README.md

 #### Sweets Lists with use of breadcrumbs

+The Sweets list page features all of the SWEETis with poppy images and sweet information cards with name, price, and rating.
+Users can sort the sweetis using the sort "pills" below the header.
+Breadcrumbs are used to help users navigate

 <img src="assets/readme-images/pp5sweets1.png"/>
 <img src="assets/readme-images/pp5sweets2.png"/>

 #### Sweet Details

+Each sweet's detail screen features the Sweet name, ingredients, description, price, and rating, as well as an opportunity for the user to add it to their wishlist.
+The Sweetistravaganza deal is also advertised
 <img src="assets/readme-images/pp5sweets3.png"/>

 #### Sweet Reviews

+Below the sweet image and detail card, the user can find that sweet's reviews and four Sweeti suggestions based on similar flavor and category.
 <img src="assets/readme-images/pp5sweets4.png"/>

 #### Sweet Suggestions